KevinDaldry/AANet/README.md

 # AANet
-Open Source for the AANet code for *AANet: An Ambiguity-Aware Network for Remote Sensing Image Change Detection*
+Open Source for the codes of AANet in *AANet: An Ambiguity-Aware Network for Remote Sensing Image Change Detection*.

 The pre-trained weight for AANet on SYSU-CD will be available soon on BaiDu Netdisk.